About Me

 Monica completed her M.A. in Specialized Journalism – Arts at the University of Southern California as the school’s first film critic fellow and her B.A. in Sociology at Boston University.
 She can usually be found online talking about the film she just watched and sharing old movie clips.

-Follow Monica on Twitter and Instagram.
+Follow Monica on Twitter, Instagram and LinkedIn

 Subscribe to her Patreon or newsletter Save Your Ticket Stub (on hiatus).